tel: +48 888 99 98 98

 • Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is particularly important in the context of child safety.
-Furthermore, miniscule components of these magnets are able to be problematic in medical diagnosis after entering the body.
+• Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the context of child safety.
+Additionally, small elements of these magnets have the potential to complicate diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.